JustNrik/SQLExpress/README.md

 `UnsupportedTypeException`: This exception will be thrown if you add Store attribute to a property whose property type is unsupported.
 Examples: `Object`, `Func<T>`, `Stack`, etc...

+`CacheDisabledException`: This exception will be thrown if you attempt to load objects to the cache if it was disabled in your configuration.

 # Methods

 `InitialiseObjects`: Checks the existence of the provided objects, if they don't exist, their tables will be created in the database.